DrCopyPaste/RecNForget/README.md

 - can configure target path via folder icon next to "recording path"
 - consistently use white background for (almost) all controls
 - auto selecting the last recording is now optional (enabled by default)
-- added a help link to the menu (calls link in browser going to THIS readme.md, I will replace this with an in-application help later on)
+- added a help link to the menu (opens help window)
 - Added a stop-replay button (this also closes the file in RecNForget enabling you to move or rename it...)
 - can stop playing slected file using [Esc]-key in the main window
 - clicking the open folder button now selects the last result file in explorer (or just opens folder if there is now result yet)